jnywong/simple-dash/README.md

 ## Description

-Visaulise data with plotly and build a dash app for interactive filtering.
+Visualise data with plotly and build a dash app for interactive filtering.

 ## Getting Started